-As the NBA playoffs are about to begin, sometimes we here in Houston get nostalgic of when Houston was known as "clutch city," about 20 years ago.
-We hope one day the Houston Rockets will once again make H-Town clutch city again.
+As the NBA playoffs are about to begin with our Houston Rockets as the number one seed and a great chance to win the NBA Championship, sometimes we here in Houston get nostalgic of when Houston was known as "clutch city," about 24 years ago.
+Maybe these Houston Rockets will once again make H-Town clutch city again.

 Do you know the history of Clutch City?